TL;DR

 Keep reading

-Plotting a murder mystery the detective has to earn — Corvasce’s realistic homicide detail, in the craft of constructing the central crime.
+Plotting a murder mystery the detective has to earn: Corvasce’s realistic homicide detail, in the craft of constructing the central crime.

 The cover-up as plot

 The book’s attention to how criminals cover up murders is its most plot-useful angle, because the concealment of a crime is the puzzle at the center of the mystery genre.
-The interplay between how a killer hides a crime and how an investigator uncovers it is the essential cat-and-mouse, and realistic detail on the cover-up gives a writer the raw material to construct a credible puzzle, one where the clues that crack the case make sense and the killer’s mistakes feel earned rather than convenient.
+The interplay between how a killer hides a crime and how an investigator uncovers it is the essential cat-and-mouse, and realistic detail on the cover-up gives a writer the raw material to construct a credible puzzle, one where the clues that crack the case make sense and the killer’s mistakes feel earned instead of convenient.
 Understanding concealment realistically is, for a mystery writer, understanding the structure of the genre itself.

 Keep reading

-Writing a thriller where the tension never breaks — the killer-versus-investigator dynamic at the heart of the form.
+Writing a thriller where the tension never breaks: the killer-versus-investigator dynamic at the heart of the form.

 The honest caveats